Mercer visits Chattanooga following Jean-Baptiste’s 31-point game | Federal News Network

 BOTTOM LINE: Chattanooga plays the Mercer Bears after David Jean-Baptiste scored 31 points in Chattanooga’s 80-72 loss to the Samford Bulldogs.

-The Mocs are 9-1 on their home court.
-Chattanooga is seventh in the SoCon with 13.6 assists per game led by Malachi Smith averaging 3.2.
+The Mocs have gone 9-1 at home.
+Chattanooga is the top team in the SoCon with 33.0 points in the paint led by Malachi Smith averaging 1.1.

-The Bears have gone 6-4 against SoCon opponents.
-Mercer averages 12.7 turnovers per game and is 4-1 when turning the ball over less than opponents.
+The Bears are 6-4 in conference play.
+Mercer is 3-7 in games decided by 10 or more points.

-The Mocs and Bears face off Saturday for the first time in SoCon play this season.
+The Mocs and Bears square off Saturday for the first time in SoCon play this season.

-TOP PERFORMERS: Smith is scoring 20.8 points per game and averaging 6.5 rebounds for the Mocs.
-Jean-Baptiste is averaging 14.3 points and 2.3 rebounds over the last 10 games for Chattanooga.
+TOP PERFORMERS: Smith is averaging 20.8 points, 6.5 rebounds, 3.2 assists and 1.8 steals for the Mocs.
+Jean-Baptiste is averaging 14.3 points over the last 10 games for Chattanooga.

-Jalen Johnson is averaging 14.5 points for the Bears.
-Felipe Haase is averaging 1.5 made 3-pointers over the last 10 games for Mercer.
+Felipe Haase is averaging 14.4 points, 5.9 rebounds and 3.2 assists for the Bears.
+Jalen Johnson is averaging 11.8 points over the last 10 games for Mercer.

 LAST 10 GAMES: Mocs: 8-2, averaging 74.0 points, 32.4 rebounds, 12.4 assists, 8.1 steals and 2.2 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 66.5 points per game.